 Fuel tank monitoring system, based on wireless DUT-E S7 fuel level sensors and telematics units, was installed on 80 buses.
 Despite complex shape of fuel tanks, these sensors measure fuel volume with inaccuracy not more than ± 1%, and also determine the amount of fuel filled in.

 Data on fuel level in tanks come to Skybrake vehicle tracking system.
-Manager of “Rigas satiksme” in real-time monitors current fuel remaining in tank of each bus and makes decision on the possibility of further work or necessity of bus refuelling.
-Skybrake vehicle tracking system allows to control fuel in tank (current volume, refuelling/draining).
+Manager of “Rigas satiksme” in real-time monitors current fuel remaining in tank of each bus and makes decision on the possibility of further work or necessity of bus refueling.
+Skybrake vehicle tracking system allows to control fuel in tank (current volume, refueling/draining).
 Fuel data is sent to specialized software for automatic drafting of reporting documentation – itinerary and trip ticket, reports for State Revenue Service.

 Technical specialist, “Rigas satiksme”*